MyBadRyBad/streakfeed-ios/README.md

 ![mockup](assets/iOS_challenge_v1_mock_up.png)

 ##TODO for Production
 * Unit Testing - I started building and writing code as I went along.
+Need to write some tests
 * Proper Code Documentation - Currently no documentation in code.
 * Local Test Data - Currently pulling from REST server and using that as my sole data source.
 * Error handling - Currently displaying a generic error message for all errors